California Promise (CAP) Four-Year Pledge Program

-- Major Advising Verification Form (required for all CAP 4-Year students and DUE on or before September 10, 2018).
+CONTINUING STUDENTS: Major Advising Verification Form (required for all continuing CAP 4-Year students and DUE on or before Monday September 7, 2020).

-Obtain your major adviser signature and return your form to the Administration Building, AD 101.
-(Enter by the President Statue)
+Obtain your major adviser signature and email your form to [email protected] and "Cc" your major adviser.

 - Major Adviser Directory